Takeno/mtg-policy-changes/ipg.md

 - D. A Phyrexian Revoker is on the battlefield that should have had a card named for it.

-- E. A player casts Brainstorm and forgets to put two cards back on top of his library.
+- E. A player casts Brainstorm and forgets to put two cards back on top of their library.

 Philosophy